 - WALT WILF TIB poster

 - Private information poster

 - Ditto's 3 Rules poster

-- Safe and unsafe feelings posters
+- Safe and Unsafe Feelings posters

-- Ditto's feelings flashcards
+- Safe and Unsafe compare

 - Feelings snap cards

 Sequence of Learning

 Always start each lesson with the private information poster, giving clear guidelines about when, where and how private information is shared, e.g., "Everyone has the right to feel safe.
 If you have something you would like to share, please come and see me after our learning has finished," (resource included on page 5).
 Display and reinforce Ditto's 3 Rules for keeping safe (resource included on page 6).